Zack Smith: Ottawa Senators

 In the 2008–09 season, Smith signed an entry-level contract with the Ottawa Senators and attended the team's training camp.
 He played with the team until September 21, when he was demoted to Ottawa's AHL affiliate, the Binghamton Senators.
 He was the final cut made by the Senators in the pre-season.
 He made his NHL debut as an emergency call-up for a November 29, 2008, game against the New York Islanders, registering no points.

 On January 16, 2010, he scored his first NHL goal, against Carey Price of the Montreal Canadiens.
-Smith would play in all six of Ottawa's 2010 Stanley Cup playoff games.
+Smith would play in all six of Ottawa's 2010 Stanley Cup playoff games as the Senators were defeated by the defending Stanley Cup champion and fourth-seeded Pittsburgh Penguins.

 On May 20, 2011, Ottawa signed Smith to a two-year, one-way contract.
-He spent the 2011–12 season with Ottawa, registering 14 goals and 26 points in 81 games, while also appearing in all seven of Ottawa's 2012 playoff games, registering one assist before as the Senators were eliminated by the New York Rangers in the Eastern Conference Quarterfinal.
+He spent the 2011–12 season with Ottawa, registering 14 goals and 26 points in 81 games, while also appearing in all seven of Ottawa's 2012 playoff games, registering one assist before as the Senators were eliminated by the top-seeded New York Rangers in the Eastern Conference Quarterfinal.

 On 5 September 2012, it was announced Smith signed a four-year contract with the Senators worth an average annual value of $1,887,500.

-Smith would appear in all 48 games of the lockout-shortened 2012–13 season, scoring 4 goals and 11 assists, and would score 1 goal and 1 assist in 10 games during the 2013 playoffs before Ottawa was eliminated by the Pittsburgh Penguins in the Eastern Conference Semifinal.
-Smith appeared in all 82 games of the 2013–14 season, scoring 13 goals and 9 assists as Ottawa failed to qualify for the 2014 playoffs.
+Smith would appear in all 48 games of the lockout-shortened 2012–13 season, scoring 4 goals and 11 assists, and would score a goal and an assist in all 10 games during the 2013 playoffs before Ottawa was eliminated by the top-seeded Pittsburgh Penguins in the Eastern Conference Semifinal.

+Smith appeared in all 82 games of the 2013–14 season, scoring 13 goals and nine assists as Ottawa failed to qualify for the 2014 playoffs.